 AES Program Overview

-The Applied English Study (AES) program is designed for academically qualified international graduate students with TOEFL scores ranging from 74-79, with no individual score below 16 or an overall IELTS fo 5.5, with no individual bandscore below 5.0.
+The Applied English Studies (AES) program is designed for academically qualified international graduate students with TOEFL scores ranging from 74-79, with no individual score below 16 or an overall IELTS of 5.5, with no individual bandscore below 5.0.

 The program includes:

 - 8-credits: two integrated skills courses (3 credits each) and two academic skills workshops (1 credit each).

 - Weekly “Casual Conversation @ GW” session and Friday workshop series to support socialization into a U.S. academic discourse community.